fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/RS485/README.md

 ## AutoSoft485

 I made this to provide the equivalent of Auto485 with AltSoftSerial.
+I am now not sure this is good code.

 ## Codes